 You might also like: One Week Itinerary: The best of Scotland in 8 Days

 Speaking of photography; the autumn and winter in Scotland are a delight for photographers.

 During the day, the low winter sun dips the Scottish mountains and coastlines in golden hues and because it is either rising or setting most of the shorter days, the golden hour lasts much longer than just an hour!

 Night Sky Photography: Finally, with such long nights, winter is the best time of the year for stargazing in Scotland.
-There are several dark sky discovery spots all over Scotland, and two official Dark Sky Parks at the Galloway Forest Park and the Isle of Coll.
+There are several dark sky discovery spots all over Scotland, and three official Dark Sky Parks at the Galloway Forest Park, the Isle of Coll and the Cairngorms National Park.
 You have not seen night skies like this before!

 Northern Lights in Scotland: If you’re lucky, you might even spot northern lights in the night sky – however, the conditions have to be perfect: cold, crisp air; clear skies; the moon not too bright and no light pollution from nearby cities.
 Unfortunately, all these things don’t always happen at the same time, which makes spotting Northern lights a bit harder than other destinations around Europe.
 Your best chance to see them is the north coast as well as the Orkney islands.
 Good luck!

 I love capturing sunrises and sunsets – but during the summer that can mean getting up at 4 am or not going to bed before midnight.
 During my recent hike across the Outer Hebrides in July, I tried both – and failed miserably.
 The truth is a jam-packed holiday in Scotland can be exhausting!

 In the off season, you won’t have that problem though.
 During the autumn and winter, the sun rises as late as 9 am and sets as early as 4 pm – there is no way you will miss either on your travels!